ghga-de/ghga-datasteward-kit/README.md

    storage is done in one go.
 This is achieved using either the `ghga-datasteward-kit files upload` for uploading a single file or the `ghga-datasteward-kit files batch-upload` for uploading multiple files at once.
+   There also exist legacy versions of these subcommands for compatibility reasons, where the commonad is prefixed with `legacy-`.
    Please see [this section](#files-batch-upload) for further details.
 This will output one summary JSON per uploaded file.
 The encryption secret is automatically transferred to GHGA central.